ramakrv/BestBuyInventoryScheduler/README.md

 	1. Consists of calling all the auxiliary functions to have outputs of different forecasting models

 ### Running the code
-1. Have data with given column Names (week	product	orders	brand	views	cart_adds	price	inventory)
+1. Have data with given column Names (week,	product,	orders,	brand,	views,	cart_adds,	price,	inventory)
-2. Have external variables with column names like (EventType	From	To)
+2. Have external variables with column names like (EventType,	From,	To)
-3. Open cmd in windows and run the below command to run the code
+3. Open cmd in windows and run the below command to run the code ( Must need : R & internet connection to install required packages)

 >Rscript <config.R filepath> <InputFilePath>   <TestForecastUnits>   <DMNumberOfLags> 	<BufferInventory> 	<MinimumOrderQuantity>  <ExternalEventpath>